franchev/hangman/README.md

 - In the security group open port 443 for everywhere.
 - Also open port 22 to my IP address in order to ssh to this server for configuration:
 - SSH to the server and install and setup jenkins by following this guide: https://www.digitalocean.com/community/tutorials/how-to-install-jenkins-on-ubuntu-16-04
-### Once jenkins has been installed, create jenkins job that will trigger the changes as part of the deployment process
+### Once jenkins has been installed, create jenkins job that will trigger the changes as part of the deployment process for single node configuration
-- In jenkins create a freestyle project
+- In jenkins create a freestyle project (single-node-hangman)
 - Under Source Code Management add this repository and github credentials
 - specific a branch to use: branch name: singleNode*/
 - Under build trigger select: GitHub hook trigger for GITScm polling